gaurav5430/100-days-of-code/log.md

 **Laarning**:
 - it is a good idea to return the root from tree operations, as it allows us to do operations on parent and parent of parent in a recursive way, without keeping track of parent in a separate pointer.

+### Day 19:
+Implemented Bottom-Up insertion in Red-Black Trees.

+**Learning**
+- understood why we insert a red node and not a black node, because red violation is easier to fix.